kodecocodes/i9t/multitasking/multitasking.markdown

 }
 ```

-Also update `widthThreshold`; it's declared at the beginning of `LogCell`:
+Also update `widthThreshold`, declared at the beginning of `LogCell`, as follows:

 ```swift
 static let widthThreshold: CGFloat = 160.0
 ```

-The updated code is checking for the width of the cell itself instead of the width of the screen.
-This is better because you're not coupling the view's behaviour its superviews.
-Adaptivity is now self-contained!
+The updated code checks the width of the cell itself instead of the width of the screen.
+This decouples the view's behavior from its superviews.
+Adaptivity is now self-contained! :]

-Build and run.
-Again, verify that the app still looks and behaves as before without multitasking enabled.
-This time around, in Split View the app should play nicer in all orientations:
+Build and run; again, verify the app still looks and behaves as it did before multitasking.
+This time around, Split View mode should play nicely in all orientations:

 ![width=95%](images/mt09.png)

-> **Note:** Unlike `UIScreen`, `UIWindow.bounds` always corresponds to the actual size of your app and its origin is always at `(0, 0)`.
-Also in iOS 9 you can create a new instance of `UIWindow` without passing a frame.
-That is 'let window = UIWindow()'.
+> **Note:** Unlike `UIScreen`, `UIWindow.bounds` always corresponds to the actual size of your app and its origin is always `(0, 0)`.
+In iOS 9 you can create a new instance of `UIWindow` _without_ passing a frame via `let window = UIWindow()`.
 The system will automatically give it a frame that matches your application's frame.

 ## Adaptive presentation

-Continue evaluating the app in multitasking environment.
-This time with device in landscape orientation and the Split View at 33%, tap the **Photo Library** bar button, and you will be presented with a popover.
+Continue your evaluation of the app: this time with the device in landscape orientation and the Split View at 33%, tap the **Photo Library** bar button.
+You'll see the following popover:

 ![bordered ipad](images/mt091.png)